 If you take ototoxic medications, there are a few things you can do to protect your hearing.

 Schedule an appointment with Hearing Unlimited!
-With and our , our patients get the best possible treatment for their hearing loss.
+With thorough evaluations and our Hear For Life Program, our patients get the best possible treatment for their hearing loss.
 We also offer several convenient locations across the Pittsburgh area, so finding an "audiologist near me" is easy!